rockerBOO/awesome-neovim/README.md

 - [imbacraft/dusk.nvim](https://github.com/imbacraft/dusk.nvim) - Dusk is a lightweight, aesthetically minimal Neovim config, written in Lua, able to provide for web and Java development.
 - [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) - A launch point for your personal Neovim configuration.
 - [cunderw/nvim](https://github.com/cunderw/nvim) - Neovim custom configuration, focused on JS/TS, Go, and Java development.
 Very IDE like.
+- [otavioschwanck/mood-nvim](https://github.com/otavioschwanck/mood-nvim) - Ready to use configuration for Ruby on Rails, Javascript and Typescript.

 ## External